muratk3n/thirdwave/en/tweets/2020/week28f.md

 ---

 The last of my blogspot blog hits the dust.
 All in markdown now.
+There is no 'add post' button.
+There is no post button.
+Just files, and `git push`.

 <img width="340" src="https://user-images.githubusercontent.com/57039079/67622173-2b835e80-f807-11e9-821d-bfbb688bc329.gif"/>